Personal Loans

 Cash-Out Refinance

-Let’s go back to our example above where you have a home worth $300,000 and equity of $150,000, as well as $150,000 left on your mortgage.
-Instead of taking out a home equity loan, you decide to do a cash-out refinance.
-But instead of borrowing the same $150,000 you currently owe, you borrow $200,000. $150,000 of the money goes toward paying off your current mortgage, and you’ll get the other $50,000 in cash to do whatever you want with.
+Let’s go back to our example above, where you have a home worth $300,000, equity of $150,000, and $150,000 left on your mortgage.
+Instead of taking out a home equity loan, you do a cash-out refinance.
+But instead of borrowing the same $150,000 you owe, you borrow $200,000. $150,000 goes toward paying off your current mortgage, and you’ll get the other $50,000 in cash to do whatever you want.

 401(k) Hardship Loan